 CEO, Institute for Sustainable Investing

-Chief Sustainability Officer and Chief Marketing Officer, Morgan Stanley
+Chief Sustainability Officer, Morgan Stanley

 Laurence D. Belfer is CEO of Belfer Management LLC, a New York family investment firm that emphasizes the energy, real estate and financial services industries.
 Previously, Mr. Belfer served as Vice Chairman, President and Chief Operating Officer of Belco Oil and Gas Corp.
 He is a member of the International Council of the Belfer Center for Science and International Affairs at Harvard's Kennedy School of Government, a member of the Young Presidents' Organization, and a Henry Crown Fellow at The Aspen Institute.
 He serves on the Board of Directors of Castleton Commodities International LLC, the Belfer Foundation and the 92nd Street Y, where he is also Vice President and Chairs the 92Y American Conversation.